-CTE Standards and Benchmarks 01.0 Demo nstrate human relations skills necessary for success in marketing occupations - the student will be able to: 01.01 Demonstrate ability to work cooperatively with team members, supervisors, and customers from diverse cultural backgrounds, genders, disabilities, and ages.
-01.02 Demonstrate interpersonal skills (e.g., courtesy, loyalty, being a team player, adaptability, empathy).
-01.03 Demonstrate personality traits important to business (e.g., interest, enthusiasm, honesty, responsibility, flexibility, integrity, credibility, reliability, and perseverance.)
-01.04 Demonstrate the ability to use creative problem solving, decision-making, and critical thinking strategies.
-01.05 Demonstrate self-management, initiative, and multitasking.
-01.06 Explain the concepts of self-knowledge, self-esteem, and self-image.
+CTE S tandards and Benchmarks 01.0 Demonstrate human relations skills necessary for success in marketing occupations - the student will be able to: 01.01 Demonstrate the ability to collaborate effectively with team members or partnerships, leadership, and with peers from diverse socic cultural and socio-economic backgrounds, genders, disabilities and ages.
+0- 01.02 Demonstrate interpersonal skills (e.g. courtesy, loyalty, being a team player, adaptability, empathy, etc.).
+01.03 Demonstrate personality traits important to business (e.g. interest, enthusiasm, honesty, responsibility, flexibility, integrity, credibility reliability and perseverance, etc.). ty, 01.04 Demonstrate the ability to use creative problem solving, decision-making and critical thinking strategies.
+01.05 Demonstrate self-management, initiative, multitasking, team management techniques and organizational skills.
+(Optionally, demonstrate the ability to utilize team management software.)
+01.06 Explain the concepts of self-knowledge, self-esteem and self-image.
 01.07 Demonstrate professional behavior, etiquette and acceptance of feedback.
-01.08 Demonstrate respect for the opinions, cultural diversity, customs, and individual differences of others.
-01.09 Set personal and career goals and develop a plan of action to achieve those goals, including searching and applying for jobs.
-01.10 Develop and demonstrate the human relations skills needed for successful entry and progress in the occupation selected by the student as a career objective.
-02.0 Demo nstrate proficiency in applying communication and technology skills - the student will be able to: 02.01 Identify and apply effective workplace communication skills (e.g., verbal, nonverbal, written, electronic).
+01.08 Demonstrate respect for the opinions, cultural diversity, customs and individual differences of others.
+01.09 Set personal and career goals and develop a plan of action to achieve those goals, including searching and optionally, applying fo jobs. r 01.10 Develop and demonstrate the human relations skills needed for successful entry and progress in the occupation selected by the student as a career objective.
+02.0 Demonstrate proficiency in applying communication and technology skills - the student will be able to: 02.01 Identify and apply effective workplace communication skills (i.e. verbal, nonverbal, written and electronic).